EinsteinToolkit/et2022uidaho/program.md

 # day schedules:
 # a list of tags for each lecture
 # a brak can be given as "breakX"
-# 5 minutes breaks are added at the end of lectures hwere needed
+# 5 minutes breaks are added at the end of lectures where needed
 # if no duration given it is assumed to be 45min for lectures and 20min for a break

 start: "8:25"